 …the sijo in their relative compression are analogous to a river rapids—or the quick-step that’s the banter of a brook—and on the other hand, the prose in its amplitude has more in common with the wider, calmer reaches of a stream.

 The heart of this book are unique meditations on the river and its hinterland.
-In their whimsical complexity—and leaps of imagination—they are an immersive experience, inviting the reader to find a sense of flow in the limber movements of poems that follow water falling.
+In their whimsical complexity—and leaps of imagination—they are an immersive experience, inviting the reader to find a sense of flow in the movements of poems that follow the water’s falling.

 One of the joys of writing this collection was giving myself permission to write an introduction and an epilogue; an opportunity to expand in essay form upon the nature of my experiences on the river and how they translated into poetry.
 Here is an excerpt from Beginnings (the title of the introduction).